-Although Ecuador is among the smallest countries in South America (about the size of Colorado) it hosts greater species diversity than almost any other country in the world.
-This diversity includes 1600 species of birds, 280 species of mammals, 345 reptiles and 358 species of amphibians.
+Although Ecuador is among the smallest countries in South America (about the size of Colorado) it hosts a very large species diversity, including 1600 species of birds, 280 species of mammals, 345 reptiles and 358 species of amphibians.
 In addition there are 25,000 species of plants of which 20% are endemic – found nowhere else on the planet.

 The central reason for this remarkable diversity is the wide range of climatic zones.
 In fact there are 25 separate life zones that include tropical rain forests, tropical dry forests, páramo grasslands, mangrove forests, desert landscapes, to mention only the most prominent examples.

 Area of Concern, The Central Highlands

 Unfortunately, all of these life zones have been severely altered from their pristine state by human activities.
 The alarming rate of rain forest destruction in Ecuador’s Amazon region is a fact.
 Yet, there are other ecosystems that are of equal concern.
 The highlands of the central Andes are among them.